opendeps/specification/README.md

   attempts: 3
 ```

-You can customise the security requirements for accessing the availability URL:
+If your availability endpoint requires it, you can customise the security requirements for accessing it:

 ```yaml
 availability: